What do the terms “endocrine” and “hormone” mean?

 How does hyperparathyroidism affect bone health?

 Hyperparathyroidism can result in bone loss and higher calcium levels in the blood.
 Primary hyperparathyroidism may lead to a lower bone mass at some skeletal sites while bone mass at other skeletal sites will be preserved.
 A recent study found that there was an increased risk for fractures (broken bones) at the spine, forearm, and lower extremities in people with primary hyperparathyroidism.
-The increased fracture risk can happen more than several years before having surgery to remove the parathyroid gland.
+The increased fracture risk can occur several years before undergoing surgery to remove the parathyroid gland.
 After parathyroid surgery, fracture risk stabilizes and there is no additional fracture risk associated with the disease.

 What is hyperprolactinemia?

 Hyperprolactinemia is a condition characterized by an overproduction of prolactin, the hormone responsible for milk production in a woman’s breasts.
 Often women with hyperprolactinemia experience a milky discharge from their breasts and amennorhea, the stopping of their menstrual periods.